KamalDas492/KamalDas492/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Kamal Das 👋

 ## About Me
-I'm a [Your Profession] based in [Your Location] with a passion for [Your Interests, e.g., web development, data science, open-source projects].
-I love to [Your Hobbies, e.g., code, write, contribute to open-source, teach] and I'm always eager to learn and explore new technologies.
+I'm a Full-stack developer based in India with a passion for Software Development and Artificial Intelligence.
+I'm always eager to learn and explore new technologies.

-- 🌱 I’m currently learning [Technology/Topic]
+- 🌱 I’m currently learning Java and Spring Boot
-- 👯 I’m looking to collaborate on [Project/Technology]
+- 👯 I’m looking to collaborate on projects involving software development and machine learning applications
-- 🤔 I’m looking for help with [Problem/Technology]
-- 💬 Ask me about [Your Expertise/Interests]
-- 📫 How to reach me: [Your Email/LinkedIn/Twitter]

 ## 🔧 Technologies & Tools